 There’s also a small zippered pocket on one side of the hip belt, perfect for any items you want to have handy at all times.
 The other side of the hip belt is cut-out, for better ventilation during warmer days.

 Looking for a ski backpack that doesn’t cost an arm and a leg?
 That’s the Salomon Peak 30!
 It is actually one of the most affordable backpacks featured here, so it’s the perfect option for those of you that are on a tight budget.

-You are still getting premium quality - it is a Salomon backpack, after all.
-It is made from durable ripstop that is entirely waterproof, and that has excellent abrasion resistance.
+You are still getting premium quality – it is a Salomon backpack, after all.
+It is made from a durable ripstop that is entirely waterproof, and that has excellent abrasion resistance.
 The pack also features an Airvent Agility + system, for great breathability and carrying comfort.

 It does have attachment points for hiking/ski poles, so at least you wouldn’t have to carry those in your hands.
 And it has a lot of pockets – about 12 different ones, which is pretty amazing.

 The pack has a spacious main compartment that is hydration compatible, but it doesn’t come with a reservoir.
 This is fine – none of the backpacks featured here come with a hydration reservoir.

 The Evoc Patrol Snow ski backpack is a good affordable option.
 It’s under $150, which is pretty rare for a backpack of such high quality.
 It is made from 100% polyamide with PU coating, for great water and abrasion resistance.

 There is very thick padding in the backpanel, which ensures your carrying comfort.
 And the ventilation of the backpanel is pretty good as well; the vertical air channels feature side openings, which allows the air to circulate.